Noesis/Tutorials/Samples/RadialMenu/README.md

 A recreation of a radial interface as seen on 'Counterstrike' using NoesisGUI.

-This example showcases how to create a radial menu by creating a custom *RadialPanel* and the elements to render *Arc* shapes.
+This example showcases how to create a radial menu by implementing a custom *RadialPanel* and the elements to render *Arc* shapes.
 Entries of the menu list are populated using *MVVM*.

 This design contains the following key elements: